m3lfrancisco/greenthumbsup/README.md

 **AAU, I want to be able to make a profile with my first name, last name, and email address.**
 **AAU, if I see another user's plant that I like I want to be able to click a like button.
 **AAU, if I see another user's plant that I like I want to be able to click a like button.
-**AAU, if I see another user's plant that I like I want to be able to click a like button.
 **AAU, I want to be able to log my plant's fertilizer/s and the fertilizing schedule, so I have a record of it.
 **As a Visitor, upon browsing to the application, I want to see an About link on the nav bar that I could click and that would take me to an About page which tells me what the app is for, so I can decide if I want to sign up and use the app.
 **As a Visitor, upon browsing to the application, I want to be able to sign up to access and use all the features of the app.